openstack-archive/tripleo-docs/doc/source/post_deployment/backup_restore_undercloud.rst

   systemctl start mariadb
   cat /root/undercloud-all-databases.sql | mysql
   # Now we need to clean out some old permissions to be recreated
-  for i in ceilometer glance heat ironic keystone neutron nova tuskar;do mysql -e "drop user $i";done mysql -e 'flush privileges'
+  for i in ceilometer glance heat ironic keystone neutron nova;do mysql -e "drop user $i";done mysql -e 'flush privileges'

 Now create the stack user and restore the stack users home directory::